Timber Frame Barns: More Space to Get More Done

 Barn Raising Brings Out Community

 Before the advent of the hydraulic crane, it took the brawn of dozens of people to actually lift and assemble a completed timber frame.
 Ever since, “raising day” has been a community event.
-These days, the raising day spirit may manifest as a gathering of spectators watching sections of a building fly through the air.
+These days, the raising day spirit may manifest as a gathering of spectators watching sections of a timber frame building fly through the air.
 In this case, as is the case with many of our barn raisings, friends and family of the owners came out to lend a hand and share a well-earned, homemade lunch.
 Before the crane had packed in, the barn swarmed with folks working at our side and under our direction installing siding, hammering on roof boards, and laying the floor.
 We welcome this kind of fun!